 Every year the Norwegian Directorate for Education and Training publishes examination results from Year 10 (lower secondary school) and from upper secondary school at a school level, municipal level, county level and national level.
 The results show the mean grades in selected subjects.
 The diagrams also show the distribution of the students across the different grades.

 The purpose of national tests is to generate knowledge about the pupils’ basic skills.
 All schools are obliged to hold national tests in reading, numeracy and English in Years 5, 8 and 9.
 The Norwegian Directorate for Education and Training publishes results from the national tests on all levels in the school system.
 From 2014 the results are presented as mean values with standard errors for the different levels of reporting, in addition to being reported as the proportion of students at different competency levels (benchmark).
-The tests are designed to be able to follow changes in results over time for schools, local education authorities and nationally.
+The tests are designed to follow changes in results over time for schools, local education authorities and nationally.
 The results are available to teachers and prepared in such a way that they are useful in the teachers’ continuing work with the pupils.

-The Pupil Survey and the Apprentice Survey:
+The Pupil Survey and the Apprentice Survey

 The surveys allow pupils and apprentices to express their views on the learning environment in their schools and training establishments.
 The surveys provide important information for all the responsible bodies.